hbmshell/core/README.md

 1. hbmgui : run harbour as a clipper program but in new window.
 1. hbmwvg : run harbour wvg program.
 Only Windows platform.
 1. hbmhmg : run HMG program.
 Only Windows platform.
-1. hbmdata : run hbmdialog + PostgreSQL access
+1. hbmdata : run hbmlite + PostgreSQL access
 1. hbmhwg : run HWGUI program.
 Only Windows platform.

 ## Steps